gbejula/devops-pbl/project13.md

   ![git success](images/project-13/git-push-success.png)

+- Carry out git pull request and merge it to the main branch.

 > ## STEP 3: LOAD BALANCER ROLES

 - We want to be able to choose which Load Balancer to use, Nginx or Apache, so we need to have two roles respectively: